chaconnewu/awesome-augmented/awesomes/vim-galore.md

   :h >cont
  </code>
- and below for the 6 available debugger commands and note that, like in gdb and similar debuggers, you can also use their short forms, that is
+ and below for the 6 available debugger commands and note that, like in gdb and similar debuggers, you can also use their short forms:
  <code>
   c
  </code>